Kotauror/CV/README.md

 **Kochański Zięba & Partners Business Law Firm, Poland** (03/2017 – 10/2017)<br>
 *Lawyer, Associate* <br>
 Core member of New Technologies and Telecommunication Practice. <br>
-Pursuing compliance audits in data protection (including GDPR); drafting data processing agreements and security policies; advising international clients on business strategies connected to methods of data processing; preparing and managing workshops and presentations on data protection. <br>
+Pursuing compliance audits in data protection; drafting data processing agreements and security policies; advising international clients on business strategies connected to methods of data processing; preparing and managing workshops and presentations on data protection. <br>
-Negotiating and drafting license and technology transfer agreements in Agile and Waterfall methodologies; pursuing compliance audits in copyright, trademarks, databases and unfair competition; preparing and managing workshops and presentations on IP.
+Negotiating and drafting license and technology transfer agreements; pursuing compliance audits in copyright, trademarks, databases and unfair competition; preparing and managing workshops and presentations on IP.

 **Jagiellonian University, Poland** 09/2014 – 02/2018<br>
 *Head of research project, assistant, lecturer* <br>